 Dealer Reallowances.
-Class A Shares of the Fund are sold subject to a front-end sales charge, as described in the applicable Prospectus and in this SAI in the section "Shares of the Trust."
-Goldman Sachs may pay commissions to Intermediaries who sell Class A Shares of the Fund in the form of a "reallowance" of all or a portion of the sales charge paid on the purchase of those shares.
-Goldman Sachs reallows 5.00% of the Fund's offering price with respect to purchases of Class A Shares under \$50,000.
+Class A Shares of the Fund are sold subject to a front-end sales charge, as described in the applicable Prospectus and in this SAI in the section "SHARES OF THE TRUST."
+Goldman Sachs may pay commissions to Authorized Institutions that sell Class A Shares of the Fund in the form of a "reallowance" of all or a portion of the sales charge paid on the purchase of those shares.
+Goldman Sachs reallows 4.86% of the Fund's offering price with respect to purchases of Class A Shares under \$50,000.

 Dealer allowances may be changed periodically.
-During special promotions, the entire sales charge may be reallowed to Intermediaries.
-Intermediaries to whom substantially the entire sales charge is reallowed may be deemed to be "underwriters" under the 1933 Act.
+During special promotions, the entire sales charge may be reallowed to Authorized Institutions.
+Authorized Institutions to whom substantially the entire sales charge is reallowed may be deemed to be "underwriters" under the 1933 Act.

 Transfer Agent: Goldman Sachs, 71 South Wacker Drive, Suite 1200, Chicago, IL 60606 serves as the Trust's transfer and dividend disbursing agent.
 Under its transfer agency agreement with the Trust, Goldman Sachs has undertaken with the Trust with respect to the Fund to: (i) record the issuance, transfer and redemption of shares, (ii) provide purchase and redemption confirmations and quarterly statements, as well as certain other statements, (iii) provide certain information to the Trust's custodian and the relevant sub-custodian in connection with redemptions, (iv) provide dividend crediting and certain disbursing agent services, (v) maintain shareholder accounts, (vi) provide certain state Blue Sky and other information, (vii) provide shareholders and certain regulatory authorities with tax related information, (viii) respond to shareholder inquiries, and (ix) render certain other miscellaneous services.
-For its transfer agency and dividend disbursing agent services, Goldman Sachs is entitled to receive a fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to the Fund's Class R6 and Class P Shares, to 0.04% of average daily net assets of the Fund's Institutional Shares and 0.15% of average daily net assets with respect to the Fund's Class A, Class C and Investor Shares.
-Goldman Sachs has agreed to waive a portion of its transfer agency fee equal to 0.06% as an annual percentage rate of the average daily net assets attributable to Class A, Class C and Investor Shares of the Fund.
-This arrangement will remain in effect through at least February 28, 2026, and prior to such date, Goldman Sachs may not terminate the arrangement without the approval of the Board of Trustees.
+For its transfer agency and dividend disbursing agent services, Goldman Sachs is entitled to receive a transfer agency fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to the Fund's Class R6 and Class P Shares, 0.04% of average daily net assets with respect to the Fund's Class A, Class C, Investor and Class R Shares (less transfer agency expenses borne by a share class).
 Goldman Sachs may pay to certain intermediaries who perform transfer agent services to shareholders a networking or sub-transfer agent fee.
 These payments will be made from the transfer agency fees noted above and in the Fund's Prospectuses.

-As compensation for the services rendered to the Trust by Goldman Sachs as transfer and dividend disbursing agent and the assumption by Goldman Sachs of the expenses related thereto, Goldman Sachs received fees for the fiscal years ended October 31, 2024, October 31, 2023 and October 31, 2022 from the Fund as follows under the fee schedules then in effect.
+As compensation for the services rendered to the Trust by Goldman Sachs as transfer and dividend disbursing agent with respect to the Fund and the assumption by Goldman Sachs of the expenses related thereto, Goldman Sachs received fees for the fiscal years ended October 31, 2024, October 31, 2023 and October 31, 2022 from the Fund as follows under the fee schedules then in effect: